huangw/dev_flow-gem/README.md

 If you define `year` in the header, you can write date in `mm/dd` format instead of `yyyy/mm/dd`.
-Usually you should define developers in a separate `members.yml` file, but you can define extra members in the header area too (usually for who only join to one or few projects).
+Usually you should define developers in a separate `members.yml` file, but you can define extra `members` in the header area too (usually for who only join to one or few projects).

 ### Team and Leader

-Leader has a higher priority than team members, only leader can edit roadmap, close a task branch, and make a release, etc.
+Leader has a higher priority than team members, only leader can edit roadmap, close a task branch, and make a release.

 If you also defines `supervisor`, `moderator`, they can update the roadmap too, but can not close or release a branch.